Myofibroblasts slow down defect recombination dynamics in mixed cell monolayers: Materials and Methods

 \subsection{Defect identification}

-Details of the analysis can be found in SI Section S5.
 Briefly, raw phase contrast or fluorescence microscopy images were preprocessed to enhance cellular features.
 Cell orientation fields were calculated using the structure tensor method, by applying a Gaussian smoothing ($\sigma$ = 9.4 $\mu$m or 4 pixels) filter to 32 pixel $\times$ 32 pixel windows (75 $\mu$m $\times$ 75 $\mu$m).
 Defect detection was implemented by adopting the algorithm from \cite{tan2019topological} by identifying patch regions of grid points undergoing rapid rotation ($\Delta \theta > \frac{\pi}{4}$) of the director field.
 The topological charge for each patch was computed from ($s = \frac{\oint \Delta\theta}{2\pi}$), summed along the path of the loop.
 This way, topological charges are conserved.
+Further details can be found in the Supplementary Information (SI).